21 Surprising Ways to Cut Down Indoor Air Pollution

 Wash all your bedding in very hot water every week

-It’s the best way to kill those pesky microscopic dust mites that love your bed even more than you do, which add to the air pollution in your bedroom and home.
-Are you making these other surprising laundry mistakes?
+It’s the best way to kill those pesky microscopic dust mites that love your bed even more than you do and add to the air pollution in your bedroom and home, according to Dr. Khatri.
+It isn’t just your bedding.
+Here are the germiest spots in your bedroom.

 Wash the shower curtain in hot water and bleach every month

-Or use cheap shower liners that you can replace every couple of months.
+Keep your bathroom mold-free to prevent breathing problems.
+Use cheap shower liners that you can replace every couple of months.
 To help stop mold growth in your bathroom, always run the exhaust fan or open a window or door when using the shower to help keep surfaces dry.
+Studies find overgrowth of mold, especially black mold, is a contributor to asthma and other respiratory problems, according to a 2017 report in Integrative Medicine: A Clinician’s Journal.
 Another option: Run a small portable fan (away from water sources) during and after showers.
-Also, check to see that the vent on the outside of your house where the exhaust exits isn’t blocked by leaves.
+Also, check to see that the vent where the exhaust exits the house isn’t blocked by leaves.
+Here are 7 surprising reasons you can probably get away with showering less.

 Give stuffed toys a deep freeze

 That teddy bear could be riddled with dust mites!
 Regularly slip stuffed toys into a freezer bag and let them chill for 3 to 5 hours.
-The cold will kill any dust mites that could contribute to indoor air pollution.
-Check out these other genius non-food ways to use your freezer.
+The cold will kill any dust mites that could contribute to indoor air pollution, according to a 2017 report in the Journal of Allergy and Clinical Immunology.
+Check out these genius tricks to keep your freezer organized.

 Keep your thermostat set above 65°F in the winter

 If you set it too low, you’re encouraging the growth of mold in damp air.
 The heat dries out the air, preventing mold growth and pollution.
-Of course, too-dry air can also irritate your lungs and sinuses.
-The perfect humidity in a home is around 50 percent.
+Of course, too-dry air can also irritate your lungs and sinuses, while too much indoor humidity can contribute to the growth of bacteria and viruses, according to a 2018 study in the International Journal of Hygiene and Environmental Health.
+The ideal humidity in a home is around 50 percent, according to the American Lung Association.

 Clean out your gutters and make sure they’re not clogged

-Clogged gutters can result in water seeping into the house, leading to mold growth, which can exacerbate allergies.
+Clogged gutters can result in water seeping into the house, leading to mold growth, according to the EPA.
+Yes, mold can grow virtually anywhere if the conditions are right, including on top of your house.
+Exposure to high levels of household mold may trigger mold allergy symptoms.
 Next time it rains, check your gutters.
 If you see water leaking out of end caps, flowing on the outside, or dripping behind them, it’s time to get out the ladder.

 Follow your dryer vent and make sure it’s vented to the outside